makedaland/wedding/README.md

 - Pick up the translated version of our certificates of singlehood.

 # Zero point five Matter of Business
-- pick up thetranslated singlehood certificates
+- pick up thetranslated singlehood certificates, and Oleg will change this line too!

 # First Matter of Business
 - Get married